djalilhebal/super-scoreboard/docs/joverlay.md

         - **Communication** as in IPC
     * **Cross**:
         - It works across different processes (IPC).
-        - Also, Chrono Cross, parallel dimensions
+        - Also, Chrono Cross, parallel dimensions.

 ## How it should work